 My good friend who got me into real estate rentals nearly five years back shared a spreadsheet that looked pretty much just like this snippet below.
 Only, I updated the numbers to reflect the average rental home in our portfolio.

-How to Evaluate Rental Properties: Let’s dive in!
+How to Evaluate Rental Property Value: Let’s dive in!

 A couple of points to make here.
 The cash on cash output is pretty strong with this house.
 At 16.15%, that means so long as you have zero vacancies, your rental house will probably outperform the stock market (7%?) by a healthy margin, year over year.
 There are variables to watch out for, that’ll quickly sink your cash on cash return.

 - Get a good interest rates on your rental mortgage.
 It’s important to maintain a good credit score, find a good lender, and watch those rates!
 We’ve been fortunate to acquire our properties during a period of super low-interest rates, and it makes a big difference.
 Note that the borrower’s rate for rental buyers is generally 0.5% higher than for homestead borrowers.

 - Avoid the temptation to put down more than 20% to get a better interest rate.
 This may sound contradictory to #1 above, but the margins are the key here.
 Your lender may offer you a quarter point reduction, say from 4.5% to 4.25% in exchange for a 25% down payment.
 Look what that does to your cash on cash: